Luke-Joe/google-homepage/README.md

-This project serves as a practical application of the things I have learned regarding HTML and CSS.
-The project is a replica of the
+This project serves as an application of HTML and CSS to demonstrate an understanding of the languages.
+This is a replica of the
-Google homepage google.com.
+Google homepage.